D3Ext/WEF/README.md

 A fully offensive framework to the 802.11 networks and protocols with different types of attacks for WPA/WPA2 and WEP, automated hash cracking, bluetooth hacking and much more.

-Tested and supported in **Kali Linux**, **Parrot OS**, **Arch Linux** and **Ubuntu**
+Tested and supported in **Kali Linux**, **Parrot OS**, **Arch Linux** and **Ubuntu** If you have any error please open an issue (if you want to write it in spanish you can do it) :D

 *\*However it's not finished and may have issues, try it at your own risk.\**

 - I recommend you my alfa adapter: **Alfa AWUS036ACM**, which works really great with both, 2.4 and 5 Ghz

-- If you have any doubt, please contact me or create a issue
+- If you have any doubt, please contact me via Instagram (@D3Ext) or Twitter (@D3Ext)

 ## ⭕ SUPPORTED ATTACKS: